Mangesh Tendulkar

-Mangesh Tendulkar (1934 – 10 July 2017) was an Indian artist as cartoonist and humourist.
-He has also written in many magazines on cartoons.
+Mangesh Tendulkar (1934 – 10 July 2017) was an Indian artist, cartoonist, and humourist.
+He wrote cartoons for magazines.
+He was the brother of playwright and screenwriter Vijay Tendulkar.

-Brief biography
+Life

-Tendulkar was a caricaturist for the year 1954.
-He was instrumental in creating traffic awareness in Pune city and gave great support to Pune traffic police.
-He used to personally stand on Karve road, Pune for creating awareness regarding the traffic for last 17 years of his life.
+Tendulkar was a caricaturist in 1954.
+He was instrumental in creating traffic awareness in Pune city and gave supported Pune traffic police.
+He personally stood on Karve road to create awareness regarding the traffic for last 17 years.

-The city-based Automotive Research Association of India (ARAI) had used Mangesh’s talents to draw images in their drive to promote road safety.
-In a series of 100 cartoons, he set forth his concerns about the city and the preservation of Pune’s once-leafy environs with his trademark good-humoured, gentle skepticism.
-Besides his prolific cartoons, Tendulkar also authored collections of satirical sketches accompanied by his caricatures in works like Bhuichakra and Sunday Mood.
-He also documented Pune’s theatre scene in incisive articles and books.
+The Automotive Research Association of India (ARAI) used Mangesh’s talents to draw images in their drive to promote road safety.
+In a 100 cartoon seriess he set forth his concerns about the city and the preservation of Pune’s once-leafy environs with good-humoured, gentle skepticism.
+Besides his prolific cartoons, Tendulkar also authored collections of satirical sketches accompanied by caricatures in works like Bhuichakra and Sunday Mood.
+He documented Pune’s theatre scene in incisive articles and books.

-He started sketching caricatures in his 70s and he was active till his death.
+He started sketching caricatures in his 70s and continued until his death.

 Books

-Tendulkar’s book named Cartoons was published in 2001.
+Tendulkar’s book Cartoons was published in 2001.